aCLImatise/CliHelpParser/README.rst

    Full documentation at: <http://www.gnu.org/software/coreutils/wc>
    or available locally via: info '(coreutils) wc invocation'

-If you run ``acclimatise explore wc``, which means "parse the wc command and all subcommands", you'll end up with the following files in your current directory:
+If you run ``aclimatise explore wc``, which means "parse the wc command and all subcommands", you'll end up with the following files in your current directory:

 * ``wc.cwl``